 The Manifesto’s Motive

-The goals aren’t mutually exclusive, of course, but nor are they necessarily aligned.
+The goals aren’t mutually exclusive, but nor are they necessarily aligned.
 (When it comes to immigration, they are outright opposed.)
 The Hobbesian primitivists tend to believe that nature, for all its beauty and desirability, isn’t a progressive utopia.
 Who are these Hobbesians?
 They are the Monkey Wrench Gang radicals, the Edward Abbeys and Doug Peacocks of the environmental movement, the Garret Hardins of ecology, the survivalists, the Timothy Treadwells, the (typically) men who love nature more than humanity but harbor no romanticism about either.
 Kaczynski would have gotten along well in the Monkey Wrench Gang, who held no love for humans or community or society in the aggregate because, to them, human communities are precisely the problem.

 Let’s put these categorizations aside for now and look to the text of the manifesto itself.
 A text network analysis and an analysis with the Natural Language Toolkit (NLTK) can provide us with grounded data about Kaczynski’s motives as they appear in his manifesto.
 The motives of all authors—or at least their traces—are always left behind in the lexical choices of their texts.
 Deliberate, written language is like a rhetorical fingerprint.